SNP’s treatment of Salmond ‘pathetic and shameful’, says party MSP

 Meanwhile, work to repatriate Mr Salmond’s body continues, with a top aide to the organiser of the conference the former SNP leader was attending when he died saying a “special flight” will return him to Scotland.

-Boris Josifovski – who works for former North Macedonian president Gjorge Ivanov, told the Associated Press paperwork was “nearly finished” on Monday and the flight would likely take off from the city of Ohrid in the country’s south west.
+Boris Josifovski, who works for former North Macedonian president Gjorge Ivanov, told the Associated Press that paperwork was “nearly finished” on Monday and the flight would likely take off from the city of Ohrid in the country’s south west.

+And Chris McEleny, the general secretary of the Alba Party, said talks had been ongoing about using the RAF to bring Mr Salmond’s body back to Scotland, something usually only reserved for the royal family.

+“Conventions are conventions, until they’re not conventions,” he said on Talk TV on Tuesday.